rahulsingh336/retail/README.md

 # Retail Billing api

-Retail billing api is used to calculate bill amount based in various rules defined for customer
+Retail billing api is used to calculate bill amount based on various rules defined for customer

 ## Installation/Build/Run